roboticrustacean/VolleyDB-Project/README.md

 # VolleyDB-Project
  Volleyball database project for CMPE321 course.
+Developed using Django.

 # Introduction
 Last year, our national volleyball team, which became the European champion